NukeMail

 01Save your access code immediately after creating the inbox

-The most common way people lose a temp inbox is by closing the browser tab and having no way to return.
+You usually lose your temp inbox because you close the browser tab and can't get back to it.
 Most temp email services tie your session to a browser cookie that disappears when you clear your data or switch devices.
-Services that offer an access code give you a lifeline.
+Using a service that provides an access code gives you a way to recover your inbox.

-On NukeMail, your access code looks like NUKE-XXXXXXXXXX.
-Copy it as soon as your inbox is created and save it in a password manager, a note-taking app, or even a text file on your desktop.
-With the access code, you can return to your inbox from any browser on any device, as long as the inbox has not been permanently deleted.
+Your NukeMail access code follows the format NUKE-XXXXXXXXXX.
+Copy this code the moment your inbox is created.
+Save it in a password manager, a note-taking app or a text file on your desktop.
+You can use this code to return to your inbox from any browser on any device.
+Just make sure the inbox hasn't been permanently deleted yet.

 Treat the access code like a hotel room key.
 It is the only thing that gets you back in.
-Without it, your inbox is accessible only through the original browser session, which is tied to a cookie that will eventually expire, get cleared, or be lost when you switch devices.
+Without it your inbox is accessible only through the original browser session.
+That session is tied to a cookie that will eventually expire or get cleared or be lost when you switch devices.
 Saving the access code takes three seconds and can save you from losing emails you turn out to need.

 02Choose a temp email service with a longer active window

 Temp email services vary wildly in how long they keep your inbox alive.
 10MinuteMail gives you exactly 10 minutes.
 Guerrilla Mail keeps your address for about an hour.
-NukeMail gives you 24 hours of full access, then keeps your data in a locked state for 14 additional days.
-If you know you will need the inbox for more than a few minutes, choose accordingly.
+NukeMail gives you 24 hours of full access.
+After that it keeps your data in a locked state for 14 additional days.
+Choose your service based on how long you need the inbox to stay active.

-The locked state on NukeMail means your emails are preserved even after the 24-hour active window.
-You can see who emailed you and the subject lines, and you can unlock the full content later with a premium upgrade.
-This is useful when you are not sure yet whether you will need those emails.
+NukeMail locks your inbox after the 24-hour active window ends but your emails remain preserved.
+You can still see who sent the messages and read the subject lines.
+If you need to see the full content later, you can unlock it with a premium upgrade.
+This feature is helpful if you aren't sure yet whether you will need to keep those specific emails.

-Some specialized temp email services cater to developers and offer inboxes that last anywhere from one hour to seven days depending on the plan.
-If your use case is automated testing or CI/CD pipelines, these developer-oriented services may provide the exact timeframe you need without requiring a premium upgrade on a consumer service.
+Some specialized temp email services work for developers and provide inboxes that last between one hour and seven days based on the plan.
+If you need an address for automated testing or CI/CD pipelines, these developer tools give you the exact timeframe you need without forcing you to buy a premium upgrade on a consumer service.

 03Upgrade to a premium tier for extended access

-If a temp email address has become more important than you expected — maybe you used it for a service you actually like, or you are still receiving important emails — upgrading to premium keeps your inbox alive indefinitely.
-NukeMail's premium plans start at $3 for a week, $9 for a month, or $20 for three months.
+If your temp email address has become more important than you expected, you might want to keep it.
+Maybe you used it for a service you actually like or you're still receiving important emails.
+Upgrading to premium keeps your inbox alive indefinitely.
+NukeMail's premium plans start at $3 for a week, $9 for a month or $20 for three months.

-Premium also unlocks your locked inbox if the 24-hour window has already passed.
-As long as the 14-day deletion window has not expired, your emails are still there and recoverable with a premium upgrade.
-This is particularly valuable when you realize days after the inbox locked that you need a verification code or account detail from an email you received.
+A premium upgrade also unlocks your inbox if the 24-hour window has already passed.
+Your emails are still there and recoverable as long as the 14-day deletion window hasn't expired.
+This is helpful when you realize days after the inbox locked that you need a verification code or account detail from an email you received.

-Premium on NukeMail also lets you maintain up to 10 email addresses under a single access code, which is useful if you want to create separate addresses for different services while managing them all from one place.
-The addresses persist as long as your premium time is active.
+Premium on NukeMail lets you keep up to 20 email addresses under one access code.
+This is useful when you want to create separate addresses for different services and manage them all from one place.
+Your addresses stay active for as long as your premium time lasts.

 04Use an email alias service for permanent disposable addresses

-If you frequently find yourself wanting a temp address that lasts forever, a temp email service is the wrong tool.
-Email alias services like SimpleLogin, AnonAddy, or Firefox Relay create permanent forwarding addresses that deliver to your real inbox.
-You can create and destroy aliases at will, but active aliases never expire.
+If you often need a temporary address that stays active forever, a temp email service is the wrong tool.
+Email alias services like SimpleLogin, AnonAddy or Firefox Relay create permanent forwarding addresses that deliver mail to your real inbox.
+You can create or destroy aliases whenever you want, but active aliases never expire.

-The tradeoff is that aliases forward to your real inbox (creating a link between the alias and your identity on the alias provider's servers), while temp email has no connection to any real identity.
-Aliases are less private but more permanent.
+The tradeoff is that aliases forward mail to your real inbox.
+This creates a link between the alias and your identity on the alias provider's servers.
+Temp email has no connection to any real identity.
+Aliases are less private but they are more permanent.

 05Create a dedicated secondary email for semi-permanent use

-For signups where you need ongoing email access but do not want to use your primary address, a free secondary email account (Gmail, Outlook, ProtonMail) is often the most practical solution.
-It is permanent, it is free, and it keeps your primary inbox clean.
-The downside is that creating an email account usually requires a phone number, which links to your identity.
+If you need email access for signups but don't want to use your main address, a free secondary account from a provider like Gmail, Outlook or ProtonMail is usually the most practical solution.
+It's permanent, it's free and it keeps your primary inbox clean.
+The drawback is that creating an email account usually requires a phone number, which links the account to your real identity.

-This approach is best for Tier 2 services — things you use regularly and want to keep, but do not trust enough for your primary email.
-Reserve temp email for Tier 3 throwaway signups.
-ProtonMail offers a free tier that does not require a phone number for registration, making it a more private option for a secondary account.
+Use this approach for Tier 2 services.
+These are things you use regularly and want to keep, but you don't trust them enough for your primary email.
+Save temp email for Tier 3 throwaway signups.
+ProtonMail has a free tier that doesn't require a phone number to sign up, so it's a more private option for a secondary account.

-Some people maintain multiple secondary accounts for different categories of service — one for shopping, one for social media, one for newsletters.
-This provides compartmentalization similar to email aliases without requiring a paid alias service.
-The downside is managing multiple inboxes, which gets tedious without a unified email client.
+Some people maintain multiple secondary accounts for different service categories.
+One for shopping.
+One for social media and one for newsletters.
+It provides compartmentalization like email aliases without needing a paid alias service.
+The downside is managing multiple inboxes.
+It's tedious without a unified email client.

 06Plan ahead before you need the inbox to last

-If you only need a slightly longer window — say 48 hours instead of 10 minutes — choosing NukeMail over 10MinuteMail solves the problem without needing aliases or secondary accounts.
-Match the tool to the timeframe.
+If you need a inbox that lasts longer than 10 minutes, try 48 hours instead.
+Choosing NukeMail over 10MinuteMail solves that problem.
+You won't need aliases or secondary accounts.
+Just match the tool to the timeframe you need.

-A practical decision framework: need it for under a day, use temp email.
-Need it for a week or month, use NukeMail premium.
-Need it indefinitely but want privacy, use an email alias.
-Need it indefinitely and do not care about the extra inbox, use a secondary email account.
-Each tool is designed for a different duration, and using the right one for your timeframe avoids the frustration of wanting permanence from a tool designed to be temporary.
+Deciding which tool to use is simple.
+If you need an address for less than a day, use a temp email.
+If you need it for a week or a month, use NukeMail premium.
+If you need it indefinitely but want to keep your privacy, use an email alias.
+If you need it indefinitely and don't mind managing an extra inbox, use a secondary email account.
+Each tool works for a different duration.
+Using the right one for your timeframe avoids the frustration of wanting permanence from a tool built to be temporary.

 Warnings

-• No temporary email service guarantees permanent preservation of your inbox.
-Even premium tiers will eventually delete data if the subscription lapses.
-Never rely on a temp email as your only copy of important information.
+• No temporary email service guarantees that your inbox stays forever.
+Even if you pay for a premium tier, the service will eventually delete your data if your subscription lapses.
+You should never rely on a temp email account as your only copy of important information.

-• Upgrading a temp email to premium after the deletion window has passed will not recover your emails.
-On NukeMail, the 14-day window after your 24-hour active period is the absolute limit.
-After that, data is permanently gone.
+• If you upgrade your temp email to premium after the deletion window passes, you won't get your old emails back.
+On NukeMail, the 14-day window following your 24-hour active period is the absolute limit.
+Once that time is up, your data is permanently gone.

-• If you save your access code but forget which service you used the temp email for, the code itself will not help you figure it out.
-Store the access code alongside a note about what service you signed up for and when, so you can find the right inbox when you need it later.
+• If you save your access code but forget which service you used the temp email for, the code itself won't help you figure it out.
+Keep your access code in a safe place with a note about the service you signed up for and when you did it.
+This helps you find the right inbox when you need it later.

 RELATED GUIDES